topper3418/led-hub/roadmap.md

         * make a tile for each LED. then you can click into it and control it like before
         * to facilitate this, I need to implement the react-router to locate the controller.
         * fix white control while you're at it.
+        * need to integrate a periodic ping from the hub to speed up load time and make the server aware of devices and their status.
     6) add logging throughout, properly.
 DONE
         * get splunk instance up and working, and start logging to it
         * FAILED THE ABOVE, just make the logger spit out to the database.
+DONE
         * build a logger API like with my own logger, could probably copy and paste it and adapt queries.
-        * convert all those pesky console logs into splunk logs.
+DONE
     7) finally get environment variables right TODO
         * this will allow you to point things at the right databases and such safely when switching from dev to prod
         * also allows configuring stuff in docker easier.